bedalus/4colour/README.md

 - Follow [PEP 8](https://peps.python.org/pep-0008/) for Python or equivalent standards for other languages.
 - Use meaningful variable and function names.
 - Write modular, reusable, and succinctly documented code.
 To avoid clutter, do not document self-explanatary code.
+- The preference is for precision, not creativity.

 ## General Rules
 - Always include comments for complex logic.